-How To Start Reading the Bible (the 8 best tips)
+How To Start Reading the Bible (7 practical steps)

-Most of us want to read the Bible more, but often we find ourselves too busy, don’t know where to start, or we simply don’t know how to start reading the Bible.
-So we just don’t.
+Most Christians want to read the Bible more, we have the right intentions.
+But then we get busy, distracted, we don’t know where to start, or we start reading and get confused.

 The first thing you need to do is choose the Bible you are going to read.
 That might seem like an easy thing to do.
-But there’s as many translations of the Bible as there are toothpaste options at the store.
+But there are as many translations of the Bible as there are toothpaste options at the store.
 That’s a lot…

 I’ve written a whole guide on this, so I won’t spend too much time on it here (read it here: Bible Translation Guide).